-The first step is to measure.
+The first step was to measure.
 Greenhouse gas emissions are grouped under the names Scope 1, Scope 2 and Scope 3.

 - Scope 1 are the emissions that come directly from the business.
-So a coal-fired power plant has scope 1 emissions, but we do not.
+We don’t own a vehicle fleet and lease our stores so our Scope 1 emissions are limited.

 - Scope 2 covers indirect energy emissions like the electricity we purchase from power companies for our store network, distribution centres and offices .

 - Scope 3 are emissions that occur in our supply chain beyond our organisational boundary including logistics like employee travel and transport of stock.

-We’ve begun to measure the carbon footprint of our Scope 3 emissions.
-The biggest impact comes from transporting product, so we track the emissions of all our shipments from port to port.
+In terms of our organisational footprint, the biggest impact comes from transporting our products, so we track the emissions of all our shipments from port to port.
 Tracking this data will help us to streamline our operations, reduce our carbon footprint, and reduce our costs.